StevenMayher/431-2021/projectA/README.md

 # Project A

-The main website with information on Project A will be found at **URL TO COME**.
+The main website with information on Project A will be found at https://thomaselove.github.io/431-2021-projectA/.

 ## Project A Proposal Example